barimale/christmas-secret-gifter/README.md

 </ol>

 # Some constraints
- - minimal amout of participants together with organizer: 3
+ - minimal amout of participants, organizer included: 3
  - maximal amount: 1024 -> select all etc.